Skip to main content

 • Loyalty activity flows, triggered when points are earned or rewards are redeemed

-• Winback campaigns, when customers return after periods of inactivity
+• Winback campaigns, when shoppers return after periods of inactivity

-• Coupon or discount usage, where customers may use offers repeatedly
+• Coupon or discount usage, where shoppers may use offers repeatedly

-• Survey or engagement follow-ups, when customers respond to surveys or support interactions
+• Survey or engagement follow-ups, when shoppers respond to surveys or support interactions

-In these cases, re-entry ensures customers receive messaging that matches their most recent behavior.
+In these cases, re-entry ensures shoppers receive messaging that matches their most recent behavior.

 Using Totals and Counts in Flows